- Explain physiological death

 Social death begins much earlier than physiological death.
 Social death occurs when others begin to withdraw from someone who is terminally ill or has been diagnosed with a terminal illness.
 Those diagnosed with conditions such as AIDS or cancer may find that friends, family members, and even health care professionals begin to say less and visit less frequently.
 Meaningful discussions may be replaced with comments about the weather or other topics of light conversation.
 Doctors may spend less time with patients after their prognosis becomes poor.
 Why do others begin to withdraw?
 Friends and family members may feel that they do not know what to say or that they can offer no solutions to relieve suffering.
 They withdraw to protect themselves against feeling inadequate or from having to face the reality of death.
 Health professionals, trained to heal, may also feel inadequate and uncomfortable facing decline and death.
 A patient who is dying may be referred to as “circling the drain,” meaning that they are approaching death.
 People in nursing homes may live as socially dead for years with no one visiting or calling.
 Social support is important for quality of life and those who experience social death are deprived from the benefits that come from loving interaction with others.

 Psychological death occurs when the dying person begins to accept death and to withdraw from others and regress into the self.
 This can take place long before physiological death (or even social death if others are still supporting and visiting the dying person) and can even bring physiological death closer.
 People have some control over the timing of their death and can hold on until after important occasions or die quickly after having lost someone important to them.
 In some cases, individuals can give up their will to live.
 This is often at least partially attributable to a lost sense of identity.
-The individual feels consumed by the reality of making final decisions, planning for loved ones—especially children, and coping with the process of his or her own physical death.
+The individual feels consumed by the reality of making final decisions, planning for loved ones—especially children, and coping with the process of their own physical death.

 Interventions based on the idea of self-empowerment enable patients and families to identify and ultimately achieve their own goals of care, thus producing a sense of empowerment.
 Self-empowerment for terminally ill individuals has been associated with a perceived ability to manage and control things such as medical actions, changing life roles, and psychological impacts of the illness.